TheBrunoRM/Skywars/README.md

 ## How to use

-Firstly, you will need to set the main lobby by using **/sw setmainlobby**\
+Type **/sw help** to see the available commands.\
-The plugin comes with a default arena and kit.\
+The plugin comes with a default arena and kit,\
-After setting the main lobby, you should be able to play.
+so you should be able to play right after installing the plugin.

 ### How to play